 Extreme precision in time measurements has many technological implications, as is obvious even considering only the many existing or envisaged applications of the American GPS system and the European Galileo project.
 The measurement of other physical quantities such as electrical voltages and currents and also magnetic field strengths can also strongly profit from accurate and precise frequency standards.
 Furthermore, the clarification of fundamental scientific questions depends on ultraprecise time or frequency measurements; for example, such measurements are vital for checking whether there might be any time dependence of certain quantities (e.g. the fine structure constant α) which are so far considered as physical constants.
 If any changes of such quantities could be detected, this would have a profound impact on future theoretical descriptions of most fundamental phenomena.
 Also, some kinds of scientific devices, such as free electron lasers for the generation of ultrashort pulses and arrays of radio telescopes for astronomy, require extremely precise timing synchronization of different parts, which can e.g. be done with actively stabilized fiber-based timing links.

-The RP Photonics Buyer's Guide contains 6 suppliers for equipment for frequency metrology.
+The RP Photonics Buyer's Guide contains 6 suppliers for frequency metrology equipment.
 Among them:

 |||T. Udem et al., “Absolute optical frequency measurement of the cesium D1 line with a mode-locked laser”, Phys.
 Rev. Lett.
 82 (18), 3568 (1999)|